eclectic-kitty/notes/Final - Problem Space ⁄ Conceptualization.md

 		- brands
 		- Graphs?
 	- Thoughts on different variations
+- Figuring out what to make
+	- Remembering recipes I've made in the past & enjoyed
+	- cross-referencing with ingredients I have

 What do I not want?
 - I don't need another place to find recipes, plenty of those already